Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

+\begin{rem} The intuition behind \cref{defin:local_fibre} is as follows: Given a morphism $p \colon X \rightarrow Y$ of presheaves, to encode $X$ it is not enough to remember for each $c \in \inftyc$ the ordinary fibres of the map $p(c) \colon X(c) \rightarrow Y(c)$ of spaces (which can be recovered as the value of the local fibre when evaluated on $\mathrm{id}_{c} \in \inftyc_{/c}$).
+Instead, the local fibre also encodes the maps between fibers of $p(c)$ for varying objects $c$. \end{rem}

 One might likewise be interested in classifying families of objects equipped with some additional algebraic structure.
-For example, in the theory of Postnikov stages of spaces we have made use of the theory of local coefficients systems over a space.
-Such a local coefficient system over a space $X$ was by definition a discrete abelian group over it, to give such an object was the same as to give a functor $X \rightarrow \abeliangroups ^{\cong}$ into the groupoid of abelian groups.

-Thus, $\abeliangroups ^{\cong}$ plays the role of the \emph{moduli of discrete abelian groups} in the $\infty$-category of spaces in that the maps into it classify discrete abelian group objects over a given space.
-We will show such that an analogous object exists for any presheaf category and describe it explicitly.
-In fact, the approach works for a variety of structures one might reasonably consider algebraic.
-We start by observing that the overcategories in a presheaf category behave nicely with respect to colimits.
+For example, in \S\ref{subsection:action_of_the_fundamental_group} we made use of the theory of modules (more commonly known as local coefficient systems).
+By the Grothendieck construction, to give a module over a space $X$ was the same as to give a functor $X \rightarrow \abeliangroups^{\cong}$ into the groupoid of abelian groups.
+Informally, this says that $\abeliangroups ^{\cong}$ plays the role of \emph{moduli of abelian groups} in the $\infty$-category of spaces.
+Below, we show such that an analogous object exists for any presheaf category and describe it explicitly.